Yufok1/Convergence_Engine/README.md

   - Reads visualization data from shared state file
   - Updates every 0.5 seconds
   - No computation - only display
-- **Synchronization**: Chat always reflects the exact same data as the backend (same generation, connections, consciousness level, etc.)
+- **Synchronization**: Chat always reflects the exact same data as the backend (same generation, connections, metrics level, etc.)
 - **No Duplicate Processes**: Chat does not run its own simulation - it reads from the backend instance

 ### Recent Improvements & Fixes